Lawrence Berkeley National Laboratory: Laboratory directors

+Since its founding in 1931, Lawrence Berkeley National Laboratory has been led by 8 directors.

 Operations and governance

 The University of California operates Lawrence Berkeley National Laboratory under a contract with the Department of Energy.
 The site consists of 76 buildings (owned by the U.S. Department of Energy) located on 200 acre owned by the university in the Berkeley Hills.
 Altogether, the Lab has 3,663 UC employees, of whom about 800 are students or postdocs, and each year it hosts more than 3,000 participating guest scientists.
 There are approximately two dozen DOE employees stationed at the laboratory to provide federal oversight of Berkeley Lab's work for the DOE.
 The laboratory director, Michael Witherell, is appointed by the university regents and reports to the university president.
+In December 2024, the Department of Energy extended the University of California's contract to manage the Laboratory through June 1, 2030.

-Although Berkeley Lab is governed by UC independently of the Berkeley campus, the two entities are closely interconnected: more than 200 Berkeley Lab researchers hold joint appointments as UC Berkeley faculty.
+Although Berkeley Lab is governed by UC independently of the Berkeley campus, the two entities are closely interconnected; more than 200 Berkeley Lab researchers hold joint appointments as UC Berkeley faculty.

-The laboratory budget was $1.17 billion dollars in fiscal year 2022, while the total obligations were $1.45 billion.
+The laboratory budget was $1.495 billion in fiscal year 2023, while the total obligations were $1.395 billion.